-For more information you may visit the Medicare Plan finder at https://www.medicare.gov/find-a-plan/questions/home.aspx or contact Nevada SHIP (pages 58 - 61) for more information.
+For more information you may visit the Medicare Plan finder at Need help finding a Medicare Part D Plan that best meets your needs? (q1medicare.com) or contact the Nevada Medicare Assistance Program (MAP) (pages 61 - 67) for more information.